pychthonic/widgets-django-rest-api/README.md

 When building the docker image, the tests in widgets/tests.py will run, and if any tests fail, the build will fail.

-To run the tests, activate a virtual envirnment and run them like so:
+You can run the app locally without a docker container like so:

 ```
 python3 -m venv venv
 source venv/bin/activate
+pip3 install -r requirements.txt
+python3 manage.py makemigrations
+python3 manage.py migrate
-python3 manage.py test
+python3 manage.py runserver
 ```

-You can also run the app locally without a docker container like so:
+To run the tests, activate a virtual envirnment and run them like so:

 ```
 python3 -m venv venv